 Information regarding joint programs between the BS in Pharmaceutical Sciences Program and other institutions can be found in the Articulation Agreements and Joint Degree Programs section.
-These include the BSPS/MBA in Healthcare Administration and BSPS/MS in Clinical Leadership in Healthcare Management with Union Graduate College, BSPS/JD with Albany Law School, BSPS/MS with ACPHS, a BSPS/PA with Albany Medical College and BSPS Early Assurance to the MD program at Albany Medical College.
+These include the BSPS/MBA in Healthcare Administration and BSPS/MS in Clinical Leadership in Healthcare Management with Union Graduate College, the BSPS/JD with Albany Law School, the BSPS/MS with ACPHS, and a PA with Albany Medical College.